 Property taxes attach as an enforceable lien on real property and are levied as of January 1.
 The tax levy is payable in two installments due February 28 and June 15, or in one installment due April 30.
 The El Paso County Treasurer bills and collects the District's property tax.
 District property tax revenues are recognized when levied to the extent they result in current receivables.
-The tax rate for the year ended December 31, 2022 was 11.133 mills for general operating expenditures, and 44.531 mills for contractual obligations.
-The District's assessed valuation for 2022 was \$1,091,500.
+The tax rate for the year ended December 31, 2024 was 11.133 mills for general operating expenditures, and 44.531 mills for general obligation bonds and interest.
+The District's assessed valuation for 2024 was \$8,124,940.